-The sample was insulated in macconkey agar, blood agar and chocolate agar, heitoein entric fever XLD agar SS agar act as a selective media for salmonella species the sample were inoculated on the plate incubated for 24hr.
+The sample was inoculated in Macconkey agar, blood agar and chocolate agar, Hektoen enteric agar, XLD agar, SS agar act as a selective media for salmonella species.
+The sample were inoculated on the plate and incubated for 24hr at 37°c.